 There are four (4)common styles of blades, identified by the outline or grinding of the teeth.
 These are Triple Chip Grind (TCG), Alternate Top Bevel (ATB), Flat Top Grind (FTG), and Combination (ATBR).

 Flat Top Grind

 The Flat Top Grindblades possess teeth with top edges perpendicular to the saw plate.
 These teeth cut through the planks like a chisel by cutting the ends with a notch.
 They cut quickly and are tough but don’t yield a clean exterior.
-They are designed to break, cut with fibers.
+They are designed to break, and cut with fibers.

 Alternate Top Bevel

-The teeth of the ATB blades are slanted along the top edge, the other teeth “slant” in the opposite direction.
+The teeth of the ATB blades are slanted along the top edge, and the other teeth “slant” in the opposite direction.
 The tooth shape allows the wood fibers to be cleaned with a cutting motion.
 The sharper the bevel outlook, the sharper the cut teeth, the faster they become dull.
 Almost all 40-tooth alternate top bevel blades are sold as “universal” blades.

 The ATBR blades comprise of 50-teeth organized in five groups, with 4alternate top bevel teeth followed by an angled tooth (hence the name ATBR).
 ATB teeth are designed to cut cleanly, while angled teeth help in breaking.
 Combination sheets are also considered “universal” sheets.